Èze, Nice, St. Paul de Vence & Monaco

 Distances in this part of France are reasonable; figure about 2.5 hours of driving time with Monaco, 2 hours or so without.

-This excursion is a nice combination of contrasts — the grandeur and unique blend of old and new in Nice is a nice (pun intended) contrast to the Medieval hamlets of Èze and St. Paul de Vence.
+This excursion is a combination of contrasts — the grandeur and unique blend of old and new in Nice is starkly different from the Medieval hamlets of Èze and St. Paul de Vence.
 Monaco is optional as it makes the timelines a bit tight.
 If your heart is set on Monaco you might want to consider skipping St. Paul de Vence in order to have more time to enjoy places.

-The day begins with a panoramic drive on the “Corniches”, the cliff-side roads traversing the Mediterranean coastline to the east of Nice.
+The day begins with a panoramic drive on the “Corniches”, the cliffside roads traversing the Mediterranean coastline to the east of Nice.
 As we head towards Èze, perched on a hill 1400 feet above sea level, you’ll get a first-hand look at this dramatic section of the Azure Coast where the Alps drop precipitously down to the sea.
-(Classic movie lovers may be inspired to recall scenes from To Catch a Thief, shot by Alfred Hitchcock on the Grande Corniche in the 1950’s.)
+(Classic movie lovers may recall scenes from To Catch a Thief, shot by Alfred Hitchcock on the Grande Corniche in the 1950’s.)